 A baby’s first year is all about touch.
 Why not create a wonderfully soft surface full of interesting textures to investigate?!
 It’s what’s called a “tag blanket,” combining the classic security blanket with an activity play mat.

-Our ergonomic burp cloth pattern allows the cloth to curve around your neck and drape fully over your shoulder from front to back.
-It’s designer-level protection in absorbent double gauze and Cuddle fleece.
+Our ergonomic burp cloth pattern is designed to curve around your neck and drape fully over your shoulder from front to back.
+It’s fashionable protection in absorbent double gauze and Cuddle fleece.

-It’s a Baby Shower Power Gift that is the Goldilocks of baby receiving blanket options.
+A Baby Shower Power Gift that is the Goldilocks of receiving blanket options.
 Three different styles in one project: Baby Bear Decorative Stitch Blanket, Mama Bear Rick Rack Blanket, and Papa Bear Bound Edge Blanket.

 A cheater quilt is one in which the top fabric is pre-printed with a patchwork design, allowing you to skip the piecing.
 It’s super fast and easy!
 As a fun twist, we used a soft piped edge rather than traditional binding.